28left/descriptive_set_theory/_build/site/public/AC-9e9a9c3a8b77bbb07d1ea1f260d3eccf.md

-(AC)=
 # The Axiom of Choice

 Can every set be well-ordered?
-This property is equivalent to the **Axiom of Choice** and therefore has a somewhat controversial ontological status among mathematicians.
+This property is equivalent to the **Axiom of Choice** and therefore has a somewhat dubious ontological status among mathematicians.

 A **choice function** for a set $X$ is a function $f$ that assigns every set $Y \in X$ an element $y \in Y$.